 - Fire extinguishers are installed in elevator and mechanical rooms campus wide.
-Contractors complete a yearly inspection and perform any needed repairs of fire extinguishers.
+All fire extinguishers located in UAF buildings are inspected yearly.

 - Fire Sprinklers are installed to allow occupants safe passage out of a building during a fire.
-All modifications, repairs and testing are performed using maintenance funding unless they are being installed or modified under a construction project.
-See also "Alarms".
+All modifications, repairs and testing are performed by UAF Facilities Services.

 Facilities Services provides:

-- Gas and Diesel: Available from fuel pumps located in the Physical Plant parking lot V2.
+- Gas and Diesel: are available from fuel pumps located in the Physical Plant parking lot 8F.
 Gas cards for UAF vehicles are available from the Facilities Services Warehouse.
-Contact them at 474-6142 or online here.
+Contact them at 474-6779 or online.

-- Propane to labs for equipment.
-Repairs and maintenance to propane piping are completed by Facilities Services using maintenance funds.
+- Propane for lab equipment.
+Repairs and maintenance to propane piping is completed by Facilities Services.
 See also “Propane”.

 - Department and office furnishings are the responsibility of each department and all requests for repairs and installation are billable to the department.

-- Residence Life provides all furniture for housing facilities and the Residence Life Director must authorize all requests for repairs to that furniture.
+- Residence Life provides all furniture for housing facilities.

-- New classroom furniture is purchased by Facilities Services using a special classroom furnishing account.
-Facilities Services inspects and rearranges classroom furniture, including podiums, prior to each semester, replacing furniture as needed.
-Facilities Services, at the request of Disability Services, also installs special ADA furniture upon request.
-See also "Classrooms".
+- New classroom furniture is purchased by Facilities Services.
+Facilities Services inspects and rearranges classroom furniture, including podiums, prior to each semester.
+Facilities Services, at the request of Disability Services, also installs special ADA furniture.

 Replacements for locks on cabinets and other furniture are billable to the requesting department.
 Facilities Services lock shop can fabricate some types of keys but others must be special ordered.

-Graffiti should be immediately reported to the Facilities Services Customer Service Center at 474-7000.
+Graffiti should be immediately reported to Customer Service at 474-7000 or online.
 Every effort will be made to remove it as quickly as possible.
-Scheduling of the work will depend on staff workload and weather conditions.
-The cost for removal is covered using maintenance funds.

-Environmental Health, Safety and Risk Management coordinate hazardous waste disposal, procedures and policies.
+Environmental Health, Safety and Risk Management (EHS & RM) coordinate hazardous waste disposal, procedures and policies.
 Please do not dispose of hazardous waste in receptacles, containers or dumpsters provided for normal day-to-day refuse collection.
 By law, such items including batteries, ink, solvents or electronic parts must be disposed of separately.
-Refer to the website or contact them at 474-5413 for more information.
+For more information, see the EHS & RM website at https://www.uaf.edu/safety/ or contact them at 474-5413 for more information.